 مِنْ آخِرِ الْكَهْفِ

-Muslims who will memorize the first ten and last ten verses of the Surah are guaranteed protection from the fitna of False Messiah (al-Masiha al-Dajjal) and will remain oblivious to his false charms.
+To fight these horrible and concerning situations, Allah (سُبْحَانَهُ وَتَعَالَى) has given us an ultimate weapon.
+A weapon that will help us to fight with that fitna of Dajjal.
+So, Muslims who memorize the first ten and last ten verses of the Surah are guaranteed protection from the fitna of the False Messiah (al-Masiha al-Dajjal) and will remain oblivious to his false charms.

 According to Islamic scholars, the Day of Resurrection is fast approaching, and it’s time to act on this hadith and encourage our fellow Muslims and children to do the same.
 When asked why the recitation of this Surah in particular promises protection from Dajjal, Imam Nawawi stated:

 “The reason is that the beginning of Surat al-Kahf contains the miracles and signs of God’s greatness.
-So, the contemplating person will not be deceived by the slander of Dajjal”.
+So, the slander of Dajjal will not deceive the contemplating person”.

 Other Benefits of Reciting Surah Al-Kahf on Friday